sunshinejr/SwiftyUserDefaults/README.md

 }
 ```

 Just copy&paste this and change `NSColor` to your class name.
-If you want, you can also remove `?` marks and coalesce nils: `unarchive(key) ?? yourDefaultValue`.

-Here's an example use:
+Here's a usage example:

 ```swift
 extension DefaultsKeys {